Negroni Sbagliato

-The Negroni Sbagliato literally is an "incorrect" or "faulty" Negroni, which translates to the sparkling variation of the classic Negroni cocktail.
+The Negroni Sbagliato literally is an "incorrect" or "faulty" drink, which refers to the sparkling variation of the classic Negroni cocktail.

 Negroni Sbagliato cocktails

-Having said this, the Negroni Sbagliato was an accidental creation.
+The recipe of the Negroni Sbagliato Cocktail is a sparkly, balanced, elegant mix of Campari, sweet vermouth, and Prosecco.
+However, it was an accidental creation.
 That even shows in the name of the drink.
-Sbagliato is Italian for "wrong" or "incorrect".
+Sbagliato is Italian for incorrect.

 Negroni Sbagliato cocktails